Nitika085/RVSBELL/README.md

 ## Summary

 This project is a **mini accounting backend**.
 It keeps track of customers, invoices, and payments.
 The Flask APIs let you query this data easily, so it can be used to build dashboards or reports.

+## Update
+This line was added in the feature branch.